The Association for the Gifted

 ARTICLE XI.
 AMENDMENTS

 Section 1.
-Proposed amendments to the Bylaws must be petitioned by ten active members, submitted to the president, and distributed to the active membership at least 30 days before a vote is to be taken.
-The Board will determine whether the membership will vote by ballot or at the annual meeting.
+Proposed amendments to the Bylaws may be petitioned by Board members or five general members, submitted to the president, reviewed and approved by the Board, and distributed to the general membership at least 30 days before a vote is to be taken.
+The Board will determine whether the membership will vote by electronic ballot or at the annual business meeting.

 Section 2.
 Amendments to the bylaws must pass by a simple majority of members voting.